TheoSeo93/CSE214_Data_structure/README.md

 # Data_structure

-    This is a portfolio Data Structure course.
+    This is a portfolio of Data Structure course.

     I have finished 6 homework implementations into android application out of 7 assignments given in Fall 2017.